 18. French Health - Complaints System

 Obtaining health cover in France for some is no longer the simple formality that once was the case.

 Although, in the end, most problems appear to be resolved satisfactorily, it is frequently not before a great deal of stress and cost to applicants.

-In the face of such problems, it is important for applicants to be aware of the various complaints procedures that are in place, short of legal action, which can often unlock an impasse that may be encountered.
+In the face of such problems, it is important for applicants to be aware of the various complaints procedures that exist, short of legal action, which can often unlock an impasse.

 What are the steps you need to take?

 i.
 Local Health Authority

 If you have a complaint about charges, reimbursements or access to health, in the first instance you should contact your local Caisse.

 A complaint can be made in any form, but by far the best approach is a recorded delivery letter to the CPAM, clearly marked 'réclamation’ in the title of the letter.

-This approach is best used where you consider there has been an unreasonable delay in processing of your enquiry/application, a problem we are aware is widespread.
+This approach is best used where you consider there has been an unreasonable delay in processing your enquiry/application, a problem we are aware is widespread.

 If within a reasonable period you do not obtain a response from your CPAM, or you have a decision with which you disagree, you can refer the matter the local médiateur, sometimes also called conciliateur.
-Each CPAM has their own médiateur.
+Each CPAM has its own médiateur.

-The role of the médiateur is primarily to deal with dysfunction or anomalies, but they are also able to intervene against a decision of the CPAM with which you disagree.
+The role of the médiateur is primarily to deal with dysfunction or anomalies, but they can intervene against a decision of the CPAM with which you disagree.

 However, the médiateur does not have executive powers, so they can only make a recommendation.

-You cannot bring them into the process unless you have at least tried to solve the problem directly with your CPAM in the first instance, except where you have been refused health care by a doctor or you have a serious illness and you are unable to obtain an appointment within a reasonable period.
+You cannot bring them into the process unless you have at least tried to solve the problem directly with your CPAM, except where you have been refused health care by a doctor or you have a serious illness and you are unable to obtain an appointment within a reasonable period.

 You can write to the médiateur at the address of your CPAM, or send an e-mail, using the address that you will find on their website.